-- 63% of people over 60 don’t approve of tattoos in the office.
+- Tattoos in the workplace statistics show that 63% of people over 60 don’t approve of tattoos in the office.

 - More than half of the general population considers tattooed individuals as lacking in seriousness.

-- Getting a tattoo that doesn’t look professional is the 4th most common reason for regretting it.
+- Tattoos in the workplace statistics show that a bad impact on the professional image is the 4th most common reason for regretting a tattoo.

-- Six in ten employers wouldn’t hire a candidate with a face tattoo.
+- Six in ten employers wouldn’t hire a candidate with a face tattoo, tattoo discrimination statistics show.